-Issue: Although most registrars offer the Redemption Grace Policy (RGP) for registries that offer it, there is no obligation to do so.
-For registrars which do not allow any
+Although most registrars offer the Redemption Grace Policy (RGP) for registries that offer it, there is no obligation to do so.
+For registrars which do not allow any recovery following expiration (either due to policy of due to immediate delete), the RGP is the only possible method of recovery.
+Only the registrar of record for a domain can request its recover under the RGP.

-Options (select one) Number of responses Percentage a) Require registrars to offer the Redemption Grace Policy by adopting it as a consensus policy.
-10 62% b) Maintain status quo - registrars can choose to offer the RGP for registries that offer it.
-6 38% Total 16 100%
+Options (select one) Number of responses Percentage a) Require registrars to offer the Redemption Grace Policy 10 62% by adopting it as a consensus policy. b) Maintain status quo - registrars can choose to offer the 6 38% RGP for registries that offer it.
+Total 16 100%